FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

 To address this challenge, the concept of domain adaptation has been introduced in the field of machine learning \cite{farahani2021brief}.
 Domain adaptation is a subset of transfer learning that specifically aims to reduce the distributional differences between a source domain (training data) and a target domain (test data).
 The primary objective is to enable the model to generalize effectively to the target domain, despite the differences in feature distributions.

 In our approach, we employ domain adaptation by training our model on traffic signs from different countries, thereby exposing it to a diverse set of visual features and styles.
 This diverse training data helps minimize the distributional discrepancy between the base domain (e.g., traffic signs in the training dataset) and the target domain (e.g., traffic signs from another country with limited data).
+Let $P_S(X, Y)$ and $P_T(X, Y)$ represent the source and the target distributions, respectively.
+By training on diverse traffic sign datasets from multiple countries, our model minimizes the discrepancy $\mathcal{D}(P_S, P_T)$.
 By leveraging this approach, our model becomes more generalized and robust, capable of accurately detecting and recognizing traffic signs across different domains.
-The effectiveness of this strategy is reflected in the improved performance of our model, which we will discuss in the results section.
+The effectiveness of this strategy is reflected in the improved performance of our model, which we will discuss in the Results section.